dentonzh/Eggspress/README.md

 To "hide" a file and prevent it from appearing on your site, you can set its `isVisible` frontmatter field to `false`.
 Note that Eggspress will still build files that are set with `isVisible: false`.
 Anyone with the direct link to the content will still be able to view it on the web.

-To prevent a file from rendering at all, you must do one of the following:
+To prevent a file from rendering at all, you may either:
 - Remove it from your repository
 - Prefix its filename with "#"

-We follow the convention to prefix filenames with "#" for files in `my_templates`.
-This prevents templates from rendering into pages on your site, but allows them to remain in your repository for your reference.
+You can see an example of this convention used in files in `my_templates`.
+Prefixing a filename with "#" prevents it from rendering on your site, but allows them to remain in your workspace for your reference.

 ## You're all set!
 A few reminders as you begin your next post: